yaroslavros/tls-wimse-cert-hint/draft-rosomakho-tls-wimse-cert-hint.md

 # TLS Extension Format

-This document defines a new TLS extension named `workload_identifier_hint`, which is carried in the `ClientHello` message.
-The extension provides the server with one or more workload identifiers that the client associates with itself.
+This document defines a new TLS extension named `workload_identifier_scope_hint`, which is carried in the `ClientHello` message.
+The extension provides the server with one or more workload identifier scopes that the client associates with itself.
 This allows the server to evaluate authentication requirements prior to sending a `CertificateRequest` message.

-The `workload_identifier_hint` extension is structured as follows:
+The `workload_identifier_scope_hint` extension is structured as follows:

 ~~~
-   opaque WorkloadIdentifier<1..2^16-1>;
+   opaque WorkloadIdentifierScope<1..2^16-1>;

    struct {
-       WorkloadIdentifier identifiers<3..2^16-1>;
+       WorkloadIdentifierScope identifierscopes<3..2^16-1>;
-   } WorkloadIdentifierHintExtension;
+   } WorkloadIdentifierScopeHintExtension;
 ~~~

-`identifiers`:
+`identifierscopes`:

-: A list of Workload Identifiers as defined in TBD.
-Each `WorkloadIdentifier` is an absolute URI encoded in UTF-8, as defined in {{!URI=RFC3986}}.
+: A list of UTF-8 encoded absolute URI absolute URI strings as defined in {{!URI=RFC3986}} containing only the scheme and trust domain components of Workload Identifiers defined in TBD.

-Clients MAY include multiple identifiers if they represent multiple possible roles or fallback identities.
+The path, query, and fragment components MUST NOT be included.
+Clients MAY include multiple identity scopes if they operate within more than one trust domain or namespace.

 The extension MUST appear only in the ClientHello.
 Servers MUST abort TLS handshake with an `unexpected_message` alert if this extension appears in any other handshake message.
 Similarly, clients MUST abort TLS handshake if this extension appears in any message from the server.